 There is a small monument on the Salamanca Battlefield commemorating this historic event.

 Bussaco Battlefield in Portugal was the site of a British-Portuguese victory against the French during the Peninsular War.
 The Battle of Bussaco took place on 27 September 1810 and the allies were led by the Duke of Wellington.

 Visitors can see the headquarters of the French Marshal André Masséna and also visit the nearby military museum.

-Badajoz Fortress or ‘Alcazaba de Badajoz’ is a 12th century fortification in the city of Badajoz in Spain which now houses the Provincial Archaeological Museum.
-During the Peninsular War, the British made three attempts to breach Badajoz Fortress to capture it from the French.
-The third attempt, known as the Battle of Badajoz, took place between 16 March and 6 April 1812 and saw an Anglo-Portguese force, led by Arthur Wellesley the (future) Duke of Wellington, eventually breach the thick curtain walls of Badajoz Fortress.
-The allied forces then stormed Badajoz, causing large-scale destruction.
+Badajoz Fortress or ‘Alcazaba de Badajoz’ is a 12th-century fortification in the city of Badajoz in Spain.
+During the Peninsular War, the British made 3 attempts to capture Badajoz Fortress from the French.
+The third attempt, known as the Battle of Badajoz, saw an Anglo-Portuguese force, led by Arthur Wellesley the future Duke of Wellington, eventually breach the thick curtain walls of Badajoz Fortress.

 Today, visitors can admire the fortress and enjoy the Provincial Archaeology Museum of Badajoz which is housed inside.